-"Who have tasted the goodness of the Word of God."
-These professing Christians had accepted intellectually the promises of the Old Testament concerning Messiah.
-They had "tasted" or "sampled" but had not made a full commitment to Christ.

-"And the powers of the coming age."
-Some of these Hebrew-Christians may have seen some of the miracles Christ and the Apostles performed, and these miracles are but samples of the miracles Christ will do when He comes in His second advent to establish His kingdom on earth.
-It is quite possible for a person to see a miracle, rejoice in it and still not be saved (John 2:23-25).
+- E. "...who have tasted the goodness of the Word of God..."
+These professing Christians had accepted intellectually the promises of the Old Testament concerning the Messiah.
+They had "tasted" or "sampled" but had not made a full commitment to Christ (see John 2:23-25). - F. "...and the powers of the coming age."
+Some of these Hebrew-Christians may have seen some of the miracles Christ and the Apostles performed, and these miracles are but samples of the miracles Christ will do when He comes in His second advent to establish His Kingdom on earth.
+It is quite possible for a person t see a miracle, rejoice in it and still not be saved (John 2:23-25).

-THE ACT OF APOSTASY (6:6a)
+V. THE ACT OF APOSTASY - 6:6a

-"If they fall away."
+"If they fall away..."
 Literally this says, "having fallen away," assuming it to be a fact.
 Who is it who falls away?
-It is not the true, possessing Christian, but the false, professing Christian.
-These professors had all the benefits and privileges of the external work of the Holy Spirit and still turned away (apostatized) because of unbelief, hardness of heart and rejection.
-This verse does teach it is possible for a professing Christian to fall away (apostatize) but it is not possible for a true Christian to apostatize.
+It is not the true, possessing Christian, but the false professing Christian.
+These professors had all the benefits and privileges of the external work of the Holy Spirit and still turned away (apostatized) because of unbelief, hardness of heart, and rejection.
+NOTE: This verse does teach it is possible for a professing Christian to fall away (apostatize), but it is not possible for a true Christian to apostatize!

-THE DANGER OF APOSTASY (6:6b)
+IV.
+THE DANGER OF APOSTASY - 6:6b